TALAVIYAJAY/univoice/README.md

-# 🏥 Healthcare Translation Web App with Generative AI
+# 🏥 Translation Web App with Generative AI

 ## 🌍 Overview
 The **Healthcare Translation Web App** is an AI-powered solution designed to bridge language barriers in medical settings.
 This application enables **real-time voice-to-text conversion, AI-powered translation, and text-to-speech playback**, ensuring seamless communication between healthcare providers and patients.